 A child born out of wedlock is automatically given to the mother.
 However, the father might seek custody for several reasons.
-According to the Supreme Court of Canada, a mother cannot simply move away from the child’s father without his consent.
+According to the Supreme Court of Canada, an unmarried mother cannot simply move away from the child’s father without his consent.
 Even though the child’s mother has sole custody, the father must be informed and have a say.

 If no rational cause exists pertaining to the child’s well-being, no provincial court would allow the mother to keep the child away from the father.
 Even so, if the mother gets exclusive custody, things might be quite straightforward.
 Because she is entirely responsible for the kid’s well-being, the mother may nonetheless be permitted to keep the child away.
 The issue occurs when the child is shared between the father and the mother.